netdata/blog/content/posts/how-to-netdata-cloud.md

 If you’d like to be among the first to hear about new releases of both Netdata Cloud and the open-source monitoring agent, you have a few options:

 - Become a watcher on [the Netdata repository](https://github.com/netdata/netdata)
+- Follow [Netdata on Twitter](https://twitter.com/linuxnetdata)
 - Subscribe to the [Atom feed](https://github.com/netdata/netdata/releases.atom) that automatically updates with every new release
-- Subscribe to the [RSS feed](https://blog.netdata.cloud/index.xml) for this blog
+- Or subscribe to the [RSS feed](https://blog.netdata.cloud/index.xml) for this blog
-- Follow [Netdata on Twitter](https://twitter.com/linuxnetdata)

-We hope you're excited for everything we have in store!
+There's a lot of changes happening in the next few months, so be sure to stay tuned one way or another.
+We're incredibly excited to see how the community takes to Netdata Cloud as it expands and becomes even more powerful, all while staying completely free.